dotnet/csharplang/proposals/ref-readonly-parameters.md

 This would provide stronger guarantees, so it would be good for new APIs, but prevent adoption in existing runtime APIs which cannot introduce breaking changes.

 Overload resolution, overriding, and conversion could disallow interchangeability of `ref readonly` and `in` modifiers.

-Also, the overload resolution change for existing `in` parameters could be taken unconditionally (not considering LangVersion).
+The overload resolution change for existing `in` parameters could be taken unconditionally (not considering LangVersion), but that would be a breaking change.

 Default parameter values could be an error for `ref readonly` parameters.